 As more and more people are finding themselves in self-isolation or complete lock-down in the combat against the COVID-19 pandemic (including ourselves here in New Zealand), one concern that keeps coming up in our chats with friends and family is: How to stay positive amid all this uncertainty and deal with feelings of anger, boredom, loneliness, anxiety or depression during self-imposed or forced physical isolation?

 After all, we are social beings and creatures of habit.
 Not being able to do what we enjoy every day can have a significant impact on our mental and physical health (even without catching the virus).
 Social distancing (we prefer to call it physical distancing because that’s really what it is) also takes away the very support mechanisms that usually help us in times of crises.
 We’re all being tested in ways we’ve never experienced before, and even more so those among us who’ve already battled with mental health issues before a tiny virus turned the world upside down.

 So, how do we best manage self-isolation and keep our sanity despite all that’s going on?
 Here are a few tips from us.

 - Make sure you stay connected virtually with a good internet connection at home or wherever you self-isolate.

-- Monitor the situation in your neighborhood/city/country – and of course your health and the health of those living with you.
+- Monitor the situation in your neighbourhood/city/country – and of course your health and the health of those living with you.
 Stay informed but don’t get caught up in the frenzy: Limit the time you spend reading or watching COVID-19 news.
 Get your information from reliable sources, and leave the opinions and recommendations to experts.
 Have the number ready you need to call if you or those living with you start feeling unwell.

 - (Especially if you don’t get paid during this time) assess your finances, make a budget, cut your spending as much as possible and speak to your employer, landlord, financial institution and/or social services if you need help.
 There could be a rent or mortgage relief, or government subsidies you may be able to access.
 Avoid slipping (further) into debt and stay away from payday lenders at all costs.